NFSHubster/SimpleVPK/README.md

 - [Electric1447](https://github.com/Electric1447) For creating the original source code of easyVPK.

+- trademarked69/Desoxyn on Discord for patching critical errors & helping aith the troubleshooting process

 - The PS Vita Homebrew Community for their continued support.